Service settings

 While developing a microservice, describe the following in the documentation:

-- Provided APIs.
+- Provided API.

 - The port that is used to access the microservice.